 Course Creator: Prof. Tina Beattie

-Based on the book Catholic Women Speak: Visions and Vocations (Paulist Press, 2018), this course introduces students to the many different contexts and cultures that shape Catholic women’s lives today.
-Each week, a different issue is introduced through one or more of the essays in the book, which includes more than 60 contributors from 20 different countries.
+Based on the book Visions and Vocations (Paulist Press, 2018), which is a collection of essays by more than 60 Catholic women from 20 different countries, this course introduces students to the many different contexts and cultures that shape Catholic women’s lives today.
+Each week, a different issue is introduced through one or more of the essays in the book.
 Topics range from the conflicting influences of African tradition, Catholicism and globalisation on young Zimbabwean women, to the challenges of being a Catholic woman in Jamaican culture, or a Black Catholic woman in the American South.
 Issues include the impact of war, poverty and violence on women's lives; the challenges of mothering; sexuality and embodiment; calls to ordination, and women's experiences of theological study, pastoral ministry and religious life.
 Through a combination of theological and biblical study and personal story-telling, students are invited to reflect on the ways in which their own contexts shape their experiences of faith.
 The course will be of interest not only to Catholic women, but to all who are interested in issues of gender, culture and religion in modern society.